 Cabinet Member for Neighbourhood, Commercial Services and Regeneration

-Cabinet Member for Visitor Economy, Historic and Natural Environment and Climate Change
+Cabinet Member for Visitor Economy, Historic & Natural Environment and Climate Change

 Liberal Democrats / Independent Group Leader